2023년 9월 고2 모의고사 변형 (31-42번)

 Number 36

-These ____ firms advertise heavily.
+These competing firms ____ heavily.

 Yes, costs rise, ____ consumers also gain information to help make purchasing decisions.